mattermost/mattermost-developer-documentation/site/content/internal/mobile-build-process.md

    - ``$ cd fastlane`` in the mattermost-mobile directory.
    - run ``fastlane set_app_build_number``.
-   - submit a PR with the ``build-number`` branch.
+   - Submit a PR with the ``build-number`` branch.

-2. Merge the PR to master and cherry-pick.
+2. Merge the PR into master and cherry-pick to the release branch.

 3. Follow the steps below:
    - ssh to the build machine (MacStadium)